energypatrikhu/VueTorrent/README.md

 ## Additional Information

 For more details about the base Docker image used in this project, visit the official [Docker Hub](https://hub.docker.com/r/qbittorrentofficial/qbittorrent-nox) page or check out its [GitHub repository](https://github.com/qbittorrent/docker-qbittorrent-nox).

-## Notes

-- Ensure that the container has internet access to download the VueTorrent WebUI updates.
-- The `vuetorrent-updater.sh` script handles versioning to avoid unnecessary downloads.

 ## Credits
 - [VueTorrent skin](https://github.com/VueTorrent/VueTorrent)